 Flag of Qatar - Photo courtesy of Flacker Photo Creative

-The Arab quartet issued 13 demands to Doha – then shortened to six principles – which included turning down the provocative voice of its news channel, Al-Jazeera; curbing relations with Iran; and not intervening in the domestic issues of Arab nations.
+The Arab Quartet issued 13 demands to Doha – later shortened to six principles – which included turning down the provocative voice of its news channel, Al-Jazeera, curbing relations with Iran, and halting its intervention in the domestic issues of the Arab nations.